-In order to answer these questions, we developed a ten-item questionnaire1.
+In order to answer these questions, we developed a ten-item questionnaire.
 Three items dealt with gravitational interaction, four with magnetic interaction, and the last three looked into electric interactions.
 Each question had the same structure, including four sub-questions and drawings.
 In each question, there was a system of two interacting objects.
 These were: the Earth and the Moon in the first question; the Earth and an apple in the second; two wooden cubes in the third; and two unequal magnets with the unlike poles opposite each other in the fourth.
 In the fifth question, there were the same magnets with the like poles opposite each other.
 In the sixth and seventh questions there was a magnet with a small and a big iron cube, respectively.
-In the next two questions, there were in questions four and five, respectively.
+In the next two questions, there were two unequally charged bars placed the way the unequal magnets were in questions four and five, respectively.
 Finally, in the tenth question, there was a charged bar with a small piece of paper.